-- Map college and institute research strengths, grants, impacts and partnerships aligned to the UN Sustainable Development Goals through the Research Now portal (Deputy Vice-Chancellor - Research), date TBD. - Promote, publicly communicate and support sustainability-related research (Deputy Vice-Chancellor - Research), date TBD. - Explore and consider opportunities to use the campus life, infrastructure and operations as a living laboratory for applied student learning and research for sustainability (Deputy Vice-Chancellor -Research), by 2030.
+- Map college and institute research strengths, grants, impacts and partnerships aligned to the UN Sustainable Development Goals (Deputy Vice-Chancellor - Research), by 2025. - Promote, publicly communicate and support sustainability-related research (Deputy Vice-Chancellor - Research), from 2025. - Explore and consider opportunities to use the campus life, infrastructure and operations as a living laboratory for applied student learning and research for sustainability (Deputy Vice-Chancellor -Research), by 2030.